 Brand Recognition And The Science Of “Cool”13 min read

 Brand recognition and perception is a key part of building your brand story.
 How your audience perceives you is just as important as voice, logo, or typefaces.
 Ideally, you define yourself and strategically position your brand in relation to your competition.
-If you don’t define yourself, your audience will do it for you.
+If you don’t, your audience will do it for you.

-A recent research article from the Journal of Marketing noted that people trying to manufacture “cool” brands have met with mixed success.
-The researchers conducted a series of studies to conceptualize brand coolness and to identify a specific set of characteristics most commonly associated with “cool” brands.
+A research article from the Journal of Marketing noted how people trying to manufacture “cool” brands have met with mixed success.
+The researchers conducted a series of studies to define brand coolness and to identify a specific set of characteristics associated with “cool” brands.

 Brand Recognition and Defining “Cool”

-Being a “cool” brand means you’ve got a special something that your competitors don’t have.
+Being “cool” means you’ve got something special others don’t have.
 But what exactly is that something?

 Urban Dictionary lists over 300 definitions of “cool”.
-While not always the most scholarly source, Urban Dictionary offers a great glimpse into how words mean different things to different people: swell, neat-o, awesome, popular, nice, wicked, superior, low-key, mellow, and worthy of approval.
+While not always the most scholarly source, Urban Dictionary offers a great glimpse into how words mean different things to different people.
+Some entries for “cool” include swell, neat-o, awesome, popular, nice, wicked, superior, low-key, mellow, and worthy of approval.

-In the study referenced above, researchers were able to nail down 10 specific characteristics of cool brands.
-They found that cool brands are:
+In the study referenced above, researchers came up with ten characteristics of cool brands.

 - Extraordinary/useful: high quality with tangible benefits.